ANDYDEARING/ChessAPI/README.md

-# CHESS API
+# ChessAPI

+This is a web API for database interaction to handle persistence for a browser-based ChessApp.
 This API is, at of the time of this writing, is deployed at https://infy-chess-api.herokuapp.com/ChessAPI/ and was written as a companion to the Chess App at https://infy-chess.surge.sh.
 It is written in Spring Boot and Java and uses a MySQL database for persistence.

 The API endpoints are: